jun980401/hello-world/README.md

 Hello professor!

 I'm a student of Mobile System Engineering.
-It's good to see you!
+It's good to see you.